 "No. You're a Death Eater.
 You, change of heart or not, are the one who condemned my wife," Thor said, eyes burning with fury now, closing on Snape, jabbing his right forefinger to emphasise his words.

 "You are the one who caused my son to grow up in hell.
 You are the reason he had no parents.
 You," he snarled.
-"Are the reason my son cried himself to sleep as a child, living in a dark, dank, cobweb ridden cupboard.
+"Are the reason my son cried himself to sleep as a child.
 I shall not forgive.
 I shall not forget."
 He calmed himself.
 "But Albus trusts you.
 He has uses for you.
 That has earned you a stay of execution.
 But warned, Snape, one thing I could never stand was to see those I loved in pain.
 And if you cause another tear to fall from my son's eyes, directly or indirectly, then I shall show you my true power."

 "What?
 A few lightning bolts?"
 Snape said, hiding his genuine fear behind sneering bravado.